-The Annual Report of West Rand District Municipality for the 2019/20 reviewed against the background of us striving to accelerate change in our country and to restore the integrity of public institutions by tackling corruption, while restoring the ability of government to deliver services fairly for all and to create a developmental state which would put the people first.
+The Annual Report of West Rand District Municipality for the 2020/21 reviewed against the background of us striving to accelerate change in our country and to restore the integrity of public institutions by tackling corruption, while restoring the ability of government to deliver services fairly for all and to create a developmental state which would put the people first.
 We will build an inclusive economy that creates jobs as we work towards a better future for our children.

 Allow me to take this opportunity to express gratitude for the support received from the WRDM Troika, members of the Mayoral Committee, Councillors, the Chairperson and members of MPAC, the Audit Committee, the Municipal Manager and his staff and communities of West Rand.
-Every stakeholder's continued support and tireless effort in ensuring that there is One Region, One Plan, One Action, One System will ensure that we remain in compliance with our mandate as a District to create a better and prosperous life for all in the West Rand.